yahoo/state-space-tooling/README.md

 ## Contribute

-Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
-We welcome issues, questions, and pull requests.
+Please refer to the [contribution instructions](Contributing.md) for information about how to get involved.
+We welcome issues, questions.
 Pull Requests are welcome.

 ## Maintainers
 - Wendell Baker <wbaker@verizonmedia.com>